-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 Although it’s the seventeenth main entry to the Tales series, Tales of Arise is the first to have a worldwide simultaneous release.
 The game follows a man and a woman from different worlds.
-They embark on a quest to end the oppression of the Renan people from the Dahnans.
+They embark on a quest to end the oppression of the Renan people by the technologically superior Dahnans.
 Similar to previous games in the franchise, Tales of Arise is an action RPG, although with a Linear Motion Battle System.
-The game’s combat focuses on evading and countering.
-Fans can find this game on Xbox Series X/S, as well as Xbox One, PS4, PS5, and PC.
+The game’s combat focuses on evading and countering, and the title features plenty of side-quests, foraging, and even a fishing mechanic to keep you busy.

 #11 Hades